Epoché Psychotherapy

 What if weekly sessions aren't enough?

 Most of the time, weekly is enough.
 When it isn't, what's usually needed is more time on a specific piece of material that isn't opening in the standard window — not a different modality, just more room in a single sitting.
-For those situations I offer extended-length single sessions billed at $175/hour with a three-hour daily maximum.
-They are not packaged multi-day intensives.
-Whether this is the right tool is a clinical question we work out during consultation.
-More on when extended sessions make sense →
+When clinically appropriate, we may schedule a 90-minute session, prorated from the standard session rate.

 How I think about this work → Approach